Call: 314-994-3300 ext. 2070

 St. Louis, MO 63131

-Since its establishment in 1998, the St. Louis County Library Special Collections Department has developed into a major genealogical research destination offering access to a growing collection of more than 50,000 book titles (including 15,000 published family histories); 850 periodicals; 18,000 microfilm rolls; 55,000 microfiche; 300 CD-ROM titles and numerous electronic databases.
+Since its establishment in 1998, the St. Louis County Library History and Genealogy Department has developed into a major genealogical research destination offering access to a growing collection of more than 50,000 book titles (including 15,000 published family histories); 850 periodicals; 18,000 microfilm rolls; 55,000 microfiche; 300 CD-ROM titles and numerous electronic databases.
 Many books in the collection can be checked out or borrowed through interlibrary loan.
 Circulating books have call numbers that do not begin with “R” and are indicated on the shelf by blue dots on the spines.
 The collection may be searched using the library's online catalog, available at the top of this page.

 A core collection offering unique materials for St. Louis metropolitan-area and midwest research as well as sources for finding European roots.